ashtrakhov/collado_ortega_telematics/README.md

-# Ortega's and Collado's Reports on Net Switching and Next Gen Systems
+# Next Generation Systems
-This repository contains Carlos Ortega's and Pablo Collado's reports on several subjetcs belonging to the degree in **Telematics Engineering** from the **Universidad de Alcalá** over at *Madrid, Spain*

-Anybody is free to use and redistribute these documents as long as he/she mentions the original authors.
+This branch contains the reports and scripts regarding several upcoming technologies such as *IoT* and more traditional topics such as the regulations linked to a household's *IT* infrastructure.